-Each department is required to develop standards to guide its implementation of the principles.
-To this end, R48.4 million is allocated over the MTEF period in the Service Delivery Improvement, Citizen Relations and Public Participation subprogramme in the Government Service Access and Improvement programme.
+The department plans to submit a status report in 2024/25 on all departments' implementation of the revised Batho Pele strategy.
+To this end, R53.3 million is allocated over the MTEF period in the Service Delivery Improvement, Citizen Relations and Public Participation subprogramme in the Government Service Access and Improvement programme.